mbatchkarov/dc_evaluation/README.md

 ```

 One document per line, the first item in the list being the label, and the second item is a list of document features.

+`compress_labelled_data.py` takes an additional boolean flag, `--write-features`, which is disabled by default.
+If true, a set of additional files will be written to `./features_in_labelled` for each labelled corpus.
+These contain a list of all extracted document features, a list of all noun phrase modifiers, a list of all verbs that appear in verb phrases, etc. I found these convenient during my PhD, as they make it easy to invoke compositional algorithms in batch.
+You may have no use for these files.

 ### Extract phrases to compose